mcu-tools/mcuboot/docs/design.md

 ## [Boot Swap Types](#boot-swap-types)

-When the device first boots under normal circumstances, there is an up-to-date firmware image in each primary slot, which mcuboot can validate and then chain-load.
+When the device first boots under normal circumstances, there is an up-to-date firmware image in each primary slot, which MCUboot can validate and then chain-load.
 In this case, no image swaps are necessary.
-During device upgrades, however, new candidate image(s) is present in the secondary slot(s), which mcuboot must swap into the primary slot(s) before booting as discussed above.
+During device upgrades, however, new candidate image(s) is present in the secondary slot(s), which MCUboot must swap into the primary slot(s) before booting as discussed above.

 Upgrading an old image with a new one by swapping can be a two-step process.
-In this process, mcuboot performs a "test" swap of image data in flash and boots the new image or it will be executed during operation.
-The new image can then update the contents of flash at runtime to mark itself "OK", and mcuboot will then still choose to run it during the next boot.
+In this process, MCUboot performs a "test" swap of image data in flash and boots the new image or it will be executed during operation.
+The new image can then update the contents of flash at runtime to mark itself "OK", and MCUboot will then still choose to run it during the next boot.
 When this happens, the swap is made "permanent".
-If this doesn't happen, mcuboot will perform a "revert" swap during the next boot by swapping the image(s) back into its original location(s) , and attempting to boot the old image(s).
+If this doesn't happen, MCUboot will perform a "revert" swap during the next boot by swapping the image(s) back into its original location(s) , and attempting to boot the old image(s).

 Depending on the use case, the first swap can also be made permanent directly.
-In this case, mcuboot will never attempt to revert the images on the next reset.
+In this case, MCUboot will never attempt to revert the images on the next reset.

 Test swaps are supported to provide a rollback mechanism to prevent devices from becoming "bricked" by bad firmware.
-If the device crashes immediately upon booting a new (bad) image, mcuboot will revert to the old (working) image at the next device reset, rather than booting the bad image again.
+If the device crashes immediately upon booting a new (bad) image, MCUboot will revert to the old (working) image at the next device reset, rather than booting the bad image again.
 This allows device firmware to make test swaps permanent only after performing a self-test routine.

-On startup, mcuboot inspects the contents of flash to decide for each images which of these "swap types" to perform; this decision determines how it proceeds.
+On startup, MCUboot inspects the contents of flash to decide for each images which of these "swap types" to perform; this decision determines how it proceeds.